 Tropicana underground gold mine is located 330km east-northeast of Kalgoorlie in Western Australia.
 Gold mineralisation is hosted in granulite facies quartzo-feldspathic gneiss.
 Garnet gneiss is commonly associated with hanging wall of nearby mineraisation so understanding the distribution of garnet gneiss is key to understanding mineralisation.

-ROCK-MOD uses the distinctive rock type elastic properties to create detailed rock models that honour all existing data.
+LITHO-MOD uses the distinctive rock type elastic properties to create detailed rock models that honour all existing data.
 It can provide a continuous volume of data to infill zones with sparse drilling.
 This technique was used to map probable occurrences of garnet gneiss, thus highlighting areas of high prospectivity.